Adaptive Linear Programming Decoding of Nonbinary Linear Codes Over Prime Fields: Notation and Background

 In this subsection, we review the LP decoding formulation proposed by Flanagan \emph{et al.} in \cite{fla09}, where in contrast to \cite{fla09} we use constant-weight embedding.
 Let $\F_q$ and $\Sigma$, respectively, denote the input and output alphabets of a memoryless channel with input $X$ and output $Y$, and define for each $y \in \Sigma$ and $\delta \in \F_q$ the value $\gamma_{\delta} = \log \left( \frac{ {\rm Pr} \left(Y = y \mid X= 0 \right)}{{\rm Pr} \left(Y = y \mid X= \delta \right)} \right)$.
 Then, the function $\lambda\colon \Sigma \mapsto \left( \mathbb{R} \cup \left\{ \pm \infty \right\} \right)^q$ is defined as

 Furthermore, we define $\Lamv(\bm{y}) = \left( \lambda(y_1) \mid \dotsc \mid \lambda(y_n) \right)^T$ for $\bm{y}=(y_1,\dotsc,y_n)^T$.
 Now, the ML decoding problem can be written as \cite{fla09}

 where $y_1,\dotsc,y_n$ are the channel outputs.
-The problem in \cref{eq:MLformulation} can be relaxed into a linear program using the embedding from \cref{def:Constant} as follows \cite{fla09}:
+The problem in \eqref{eq:MLformulation} can be relaxed into a linear program using the embedding from Definition~\ref{def:Constant} as follows \cite{fla09}:

-where $ \boldx^{(j)}=(\boldx^{(j)}_{1},\dotsc,\boldx^{(j)}_{|\Nc(j)|})^T$, $\boldx^{(j)}_i = (x^{(j)}_{i,0},\dotsc,x^{(j)}_{i,q-1})$ for all $i \in [|\Nc(j)|]$, and $\bm P_j$ is a binary \emph{indicator} matrix that selects the variables from $\bm{x}$ that participate in the $j$-th check node.
+where $ \boldx^{(j)}=(\boldx^{(j)}_{1},\dotsc,\boldx^{(j)}_{|\Nc(j)|})^T$, $\boldx^{(j)}_i = (x^{(j)}_{i,0},\dotsc,x^{(j)}_{i,q-1})$ for all $i \in \eirik{\range{|\Nc(j)|}}$, and $\bm P_j$ is a binary \emph{indicator} matrix that selects the variables from $\bm{x}$ that participate in the $j$-th check node.
 In (\ref{eq:LPformulation}), $\mathcal{C}_j$ represents the SPC code defined by the $j$-th check node, and $\conv(\mathsf{F}_{\rm v}(\mathcal{C}_j))$ is the convex hull of $\mathsf{F}_{\rm v}(\mathcal{C}_j)$ in $\mathbb{R}^{\abs{\mathcal{N}_{\rm c}(j)}\cdot q}$.

-LP decoding, \ie using the LP relaxation \cref{eq:LPformulation} as a decoder (which is defined to output a decoding failure if the optimal solution $\hat\boldx_{\LP}$ does not happen to be integral) has several desirable properties.
+LP decoding, \ie using the LP relaxation \eqref{eq:LPformulation} as a decoder (which is defined to output a decoding failure if the optimal solution $\hat\boldx_{\LP}$ does not happen to be integral) has several desirable properties.
 Most importantly, the so-called \emph{ML certificate} property \cite{fel05,fla09} assures that, if $\hat\boldx_\LP$ is a codeword, then $\hat\boldx_\LP = \hat\boldc_{\ML}$, where $\hat\boldc_{\ML}$ is the ML decoded codeword.

 Note that the ML certificate property remains to hold if $\conv(\Fv(\Cj))$ is replaced by a relaxation $\mathcal Q_j \supseteq \conv(\Fv(\Cj))$.
-We will use the term \emph{LP decoding} also when such a further relaxation is used, which is the case in this paper because (except for $q \in \{2,3\}$) the inequalities constructed in this paper may describe only a strict subset of $\conv(\Fv(\Cj))$.
+We will use the term \emph{LP decoding} also when such a further relaxation is used, which is the case because (except for $q \in \{2,3\}$) the inequalities constructed in this paper may describe only a \revtwo{superset} of $\conv(\Fv(\Cj))$.

+\revone{As noted in \cite{fla09}, the performance of LP decoding is independent of the transmitted codeword only under a certain channel symmetry condition.
+For details, we refer the interested reader to \cite[Thm.~5.1]{fla09}.
+See also \cite[Def.~1]{hof09} where a very similar symmetry condition which guarantees codeword-independent performance under ML decoding was introduced.}